24 Best Website Feedback Tools for 2025

 - Add-ons from the GSuite Marketplace to enhance functionality

-Alternatives: Ninja Forms (for WordPress), JotForm.
+Alternatives: Ninja Forms (for WordPress), JotForm (more sophisticated styling and integrations).

 19. Nicereply